kubernetes/kube-state-metrics/README.md

 In other words, kube-state-metrics itself is designed to be another source for Heapster (although this is not currently the case).

-Additionally, some monitoring systems such as Prometheus do not use Heapster for metric collection at all and instead implement their own.
+Additionally, some monitoring systems such as Prometheus can use both Heapster and kube-state-metrics as scrape target for metric collection.
 Having kube-state-metrics as a separate project enables access to these metrics from those monitoring systems.